- Canary Islands

 Another waterpark in the Costa Adeje area, Aqualand is best suited for families with young kids, which will have more rides to enjoy here compared to Siam Park.
 They have a great dolphin show and you can buy a twin ticket for Aqualand and Jungle Park, which will mean a better price than buying separately.

 Advertised as the last wild jungle in Europe, Jungle Park is an animal park with a great location, very green and with lots of animals to see, plus some amazing shows, including the one with birds of prey.

-You can browse though the stalls and spend some time bargaining with the vendors.
-It great for souvenirs but be careful at knock-offs and always bargain the price before buying.
+You can browse through the stalls and spend some time bargaining with the vendors.
+Costa Adeje Market is great for souvenirs but be careful at knock-offs and always haggle the price before buying.

-With its futuristic architecture and looks, Plaza del Duque Shopping Mall is known for its designer stores and more upmarket brands, but still worth to take a look, especially during a rainy day when you don't know what else to do.
+With its futuristic architecture and looks, Plaza del Duque Shopping Mall is known for its designer stores and more upmarket brands, but there are also some nice places where you can sit to take a break during the day.
+The shopping center is also a good place to visit on a rainy day when you don't know what else to do.

-Another shopping mall in the Costa Adeje area, this time with the usual brands and not so fancy cafes.
+Another shopping mall in the Costa Adeje area, this time with the usual brands, bars, restaurants and cafes.
 Not worth a special trip if you don't have anything in particular to buy, but still a good way to spend 1 or 2 hours if the weather is bad.

 Nice shopping mall, there is even a Mercadona inside in case you need to buy some bits and bobs.

 Golf Costa Adeje is the best golf course in Tenerife and it's even considered as one of the best in the whole of Europe.
 The Golf Costa Adeje was designed by integrating the natural characteristics of the area in the course and it features some incredible views as well.

 You can't visit Tenerife without going on a trip to Teide National Park where you can see up close the tallest peak in all of Spain.